 We make small batch, high quality Rums.
-Many people don't realize there are sipping rums that rival the best bourbons, or that you can make a sophisticated cocktail with a high quality rum.
+Many people don't realize there are sipping rums that rival the best Bourbons or Scotches, or that you can make a sophisticated cocktail with a high quality rum.
 That's where Puget Sound Rum Company comes in.
 We will make you re-think rum.

 We are the first rum distillery in Woodinville, WA, 30 degrees north of where most conventional rums are made.
-We use a traditionally styled Jamaican pot still, and use traditional Jamaican rum making methodes, but add our own twist.
+We use a traditionally styled Jamaican pot still, and use traditional Jamaican rum making methods, but add our own twist.
 By combining raw materials and techniques from the tropics with the climate and water of the Pacific Northwest, we create unique and flavorful rums.

-The Puget Sound Rum Company brand represents the rum products produced by the Four Leaf Spirits Distillery and Tasting Room.
-As a part of the Four Leaf family, we donate a portion of the proceeds from every bottle sold to various canacer research or educational non-profts.
+The Puget Sound Rum Company brand represents the rum products distilled at the Four Leaf Spirits Distillery and Tasting Room.
+As a part of the Four Leaf family, we donate a portion of the proceeds from every bottle sold to various cancer research or educational non-profts.
 You Drink.
 We Give.
 To learn more about this giving, please visit www.fourleafsprits.com/you-drink-we-give.

 Currently, we are open Saturdays and Sundays from 12-4.
 However, if you'd like to arrange a tour of our distillery or a product tasting outside of those hours, please contact us at firstname.lastname@example.org or call (425) 320-4170.